Back To Top

 It comes with a stunning steel finish that boasts the classic Ram logo on the back of the club.
 There is a smidge of offset at address and the top line thickness is also very generous, inspiring a lot of confidence without being too chunky.

-The faces on these irons are heat treated and stainless steel, providing good distance and stability on strikes both off the center of the face and those off it.
+The faces on these irons are heat treated and stainless steel, providing good distance and stability on strikes both off the centre of the face and those off it.
 It's a set that is forgiving and playable, best suited for golfers with slower swings or those who have just started playing.

 How we test